 "Ready to Mix" - Proven Benefit of Sunflower Lecithin

-AGN Grassfed Whey is a diary powder that's ready to mix; once reconstituted with a liquid phase, it's wise to treat the solution exactly like you would a cold diary product rather than a citrus soft-drink or can of pop.
+AGN Grassfed Whey is a dairy powder that's ready to mix; once reconstituted with a liquid phase, it's wise to treat the solution precisely like you would a cold dairy product rather than a citrus soft-drink or can of pop.

 After making a whey protein powder shake, if you plan to save it for later, a rule of thumb by the FDA is to do so at 40°F (refrigerator temperature) with the recommendation of NOT letting it sit out longer than 2 hours unrefrigerated.

 Sunflower Lecithin vs Soy Lecithin -